sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/TagCategoriesApi.md

 > List&lt;TagCategory&gt; addCategories(projectId, tagCategory)

-Add tag category to the project.
+Add tag categories to the project.

-Add tag category to the project.
-Category name must not exist in the project.
+Add tag categories to the project.
+Category names must not exist in the project.

 ### Example